Research and Publication Ethics

 (9) In principle, authors cannot be added or deleted after publication is confirmed; the author types cannot be changed.

-2) Originality, Plagiarism, and duplicate publication
+2. Originality, Plagiarism, and Duplicate Publication

 ■ Academic Originality

 (1) Authors submitting a paper to the Journal should respect the research achievements of others, and the submitted paper should secure academic originality differentiated from existing research outcomes including the author’s own research.
+The research should not duplicate others' work or make claims without proper acknowledgment.

 ■ Fabrication and Falsification

-(2) Fabrication or falsification encompasses the act of intentionally misrepresenting the truth, including data used in the research, results figures, and images as follows.
+(3) Fabrication or falsification encompasses the act of intentionally misrepresenting the truth, including data used in the research, results figures, and images as follows.

 ・Fabrication refers to the act of creating nonexistent data or research results.